🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Check price on Amazon

-As it is easy to store, I find this type of boat anchor is great to have on board.
+This type of boat anchor is great to have on board because it is easy to store.

 Check price on Amazon

 The Manson Galvanized Supreme Anchor sets in varying sediment and water bottoms immediately.
-The dual operation shank allows it to be used in rocky bottoms.
+Its dual-operation shank allows it to be used on rocky bottoms.
 Plus, it's reliable and has high holding power.

 Check price on Amazon